Kade-github/KadesGDPS-2.13/README.md

-# KadesGDPS-2.0
+# KadesGDPS-2.11
-This is the seccond and inproved version of kadesgdps runing on CGDPS
+This is the amazing guide to making the new 2.11 gdps
 # Souce Use
 This source is ment for people to learn how to make a gdps not to copy mine xD
 # How to install a gdps on your linux apache2 server